Professional Pilot Training

 Patria Pilot Training does not have strict restrictions concerning height, but our co-operative airlines might have their own.

 However, height restrictions are usually somewhat individual.
-Not only height but also other physical features and measures effect on operating in aircraft.
+In addition to height, other physical features and measures is affected for operating in an aircraft.

 If I want to be trained for a specific airline, who should I contact?